Last Updated on

 LEVOIT LV600HH Humidifier for Larger Room Bedroom

-If you’re looking for a humidifier for winter for larger rooms (up to 753 sq. ft.), we suggest this LV600HH Humidifier from Levoit.
+If you’re looking for a humidifier for larger rooms (up to 753 sq. ft.), we suggest this LV600HH Humidifier from Levoit.

 It produces vast amounts of mist and the 1.5 gal tank works continuously for up to 36 hours (at the lowest speed).